ohager/nanoflux/_posts/2016-07-05-fusion-api.md

 __nanoflux Fusion__ works with a dedicated single store only.
 This method returns this store, i.e. a normal *nanoflux* store.
 It is already connected to the default dispatcher, so there`s no need to care about the internals.

-This store has only two public functions, which are
+This store has only three public functions, which are

  - `getState()`, which returns the __immutable__ application state.
+ - `use()`, which uses a middleware function of type `function(newState,currentState)`.
+The function object __must__ return an object, considered as new state.
  - `subscribe()`, which connects components to listen to changes on this store (the same as in *nanoflux*)

 <a name='createFusionator'></a>